Privacy notice – how we collect and use your information

 How to contact us

-Queries about how the Commission collects and handles personal information may be submitted to us by mail or email.
+Queries about how we collect and handle personal information may be submitted to us by mail or email.
 Please send requests to:

 The Electoral Commission